Homepage

 Right when we thought rest days gave us the green light to chill, in slides the humble “rest day workout”.
 Turns out, as much as total R&R and binging the latest show can do for our soul, incorporating a routine of movement throughout each day will treat it even better.

 Just like we chalk up indulging in an afternoon cookie (or three) as “balance” to our morning run, active rest days even out the scales for a holistic healthy lifestyle.
-Rest days sprinkled between sweat-drenched workouts are important, but as Dave Conor, Performance Manager at EXOS puts it, we want to avoid falling into what’s known as “active couch potato syndrome”.
-In other words, Conor’s advice is to spend more days moving than less.
+Rest days sprinkled between sweat-drenched workouts are important, but as Martinez puts it, we can reframe rest days in our mind as “active recovery days” in order to approach it in a way that still encourages forward momentum and progress.

 Low-Impact-Workouts-Body-Image-1